SerenePrince/Wordle-Clone-Old/README.md

    ```bash
    npm run dev
    ```
-4. Open your browser and visit `http://localhost:[PORT]` to play.
+4. Open your browser and go to `http://localhost:[PORT]` to start playing!

 ---

 ## 🎮 How to Play
-1. Enter a 5-letter word.
+1. Enter a 5-letter word and hit Enter to submit.
-2. Feedback is given for each guess:
+2. The game will provide feedback for each guess:
-   - 🟩 Green: Correct letter, correct position.
+   - 🟩 **Green**: Correct letter, correct position.
-   - 🟨 Yellow: Correct letter, wrong position.
+   - 🟨 **Yellow**: Correct letter, wrong position.
-   - ⬜ Gray: Incorrect letter.
+   - ⬜ **Gray**: Incorrect letter.
-3. Guess the word within six attempts.
+3. You have **6 attempts** to guess the correct word.
-4. Refresh the page to play again!
+4. Refresh the page to play again with a new word!

 ---

-## 🤝 Contribution
+## 🤝 Contributions
-Contributions are welcome!
-Fork the repository, create a branch for your feature or fix, and submit a pull request.
-Suggestions and questions can be added to the Issues tab.
+While this project was more of a learning experience, contributions are still welcome!
+If you want to improve the code, fix bugs, or suggest features, feel free to fork the repo, create a branch, and submit a pull request.

 ---

+### **Note on the "Old" Version**
+This is the **old** version of the Wordle clone.
+It was a fun experiment with React and helped me learn a lot.
+Since then, I’ve improved my React skills, and I now have a new and cleaner version of the project available in another repository on my GitHub.
+Check out the updated version if you’re interested in seeing my progress!

+---

+Feel free to adjust or expand upon this if there are any other specific details you'd like to highlight!
+When you're happy with this one, we can proceed to the next project.